RfidResearchGroup/proxmark3/README.md

 |[Notes on Color usage](/doc/colors_notes.md)|[Makefile vs CMake](/doc/md/Development/Makefile-vs-CMake.md)|[Notes on Cloner guns](/doc/cloner_notes.md)|
 |[Notes on cliparser usage](/doc/cliparser.md)|[Notes on clocks](/doc/clocks.md)||

+# How to build?
-## Build for Proxmark3 RDV4
+## Proxmark3 RDV4
 See the instruction links in the tables above to build, flash and run for your Proxmark3 RDV4 device.

-## Build for generic Proxmark3 platforms
+## Generic Proxmark3 platforms
 In order to build this repo for generic Proxmark3 platforms we urge you to read [Advanced compilation parameters](/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md)

 With generic Proxmark3 platforms we mean:
   - RDV1, RDV2, RDV3 easy
   - Proxmark Evolution (needs extra care)
+  - Ryscorp green PCB version, Pm3 Pro
   - Radiowar black PCB version
-  - Ryscorp green PCB version
-  - Ryscorp Pm3Pro
   - VX
   - numerous Chinese adapted versions of the RDV3 easy (kkmoon, pisworks etc)